 the wonder woman…

-Enter Wonder Woman and her vaguely Mediterranean theme song; every time she is onscreen.
+Enter Wonder Woman and her vaguely Mediterranean theme song – every time she is onscreen.
 Every.
 Single.
 Time.
-It’s like they’re trying to wipe some other song from our memory.
-It’s a fantastic scene, as a superhero vignette and a woman-empowering inspiration.
-And notice how Snyder has crafted the shots so that we don’t get so many views of her black nun’s panties.
+It’s like they’re trying to wipe some other song from our memory (“…Imagine all the people…”).
+Her introduction is a fantastic scene, as a superhero vignette and a woman-empowering inspiration.
+(And notice how Snyder has crafted the shots so that we don’t get so many views of her black nun’s panties?)
 She stops terrorists from blowing up a bank – then she blows it up herself.
 Oh, but she needed to dramatically kill a bad guy, so that’s okay.
 A little girl asks, “Can I be like you someday?”
 And Wonder Woman lies to her, “You can be anything you want to be.”
 Are we still selling this shit?
 Or was the girl talking about being a murderer?

 Her people, the Amazons – we feel their power.
 They are now not just toyt abs for us to drool over; we see the relationship of those toyt abs to their extraordinary strength and singleminded purpose.
 When Steppenwolf attacks the motherbox fortress, not only do they nearly bring him down, they sacrifice their lives for their queen and their cause.

-These two amazons holding up the falling rock slab so their queen might escape, and then being trapped inside as the edifice crashes to the sea – THAT is super.
+The two Amazons holding up the falling rock slab so their queen might escape, and then being trapped inside as the edifice crashes to the sea – THAT is super.

-But again, why don’t THEY help their princess in the “world of men”?
-Nah, just shoot and arrow at her and SHE’LL know what to do.
-I mean, you and the humans and Atlanteans all joined forces millennia ago – the threat to your very existence isn’t a big enough reason to step outside your nunnery?
+But again, why don’t they help their princess in the “world of men”?
+Nah, just shoot an arrow at her and she’ll know what to do.
+I mean, you and the humans and Atlanteans all joined forces millennia ago – this new threat to your very existence isn’t a big enough reason to step outside your nunnery?

 Without seeming like wokeness, the demi-god Wonder Woman is more integral to the fight against Steppen, and I do like the way he gets in her head with lies, about abandoning her homeland and placing their deaths on her head.
 In the end, she takes his, in Snyder’s original dynamic climax, as he tells us: “I use gods to kill gods.”